Ilusion9/extend-map-sm/README.md

 # Description
 A command where players can request to extend the current map time.
+Tested only in CS:GO.
+Might work on another games.

 # Alliedmods
 https://forums.alliedmods.net/showthread.php?t=320078